 Although the derivation of our evaluation technique is mathematically involved, its implementation is straightforward.
-The tedious task of computing the eigenstructure of the subdivision matrix only has to be performed once and is provided in Appendix A. In practice, we have precomputed these eigenstructures up to some maximum valence, say NMAX=50, and have stored them in a file.
-The file and some C code that reads in the data can be found on the course CDROM.
+The tedious task of computing the eigenstructure of the subdivision matrix only has to be performed once and is provided in Appendix A. In practice, we have precomputed these eigenstructures up to some maximum valence, say NMAX=500, and have stored them in a file.
 Any program using our evaluation technique can read in these precomputed eigenstructures.
 In our implementation the eigenstructure for each valence N is stored internally as where K=2N+8.
 At the end of this section we describe how we computed these eigenstructures.
-We emphasize that this step has to be performed only once and that its computational cost is irrelevant to the efficiency of our evaluation scheme.
+We emphasize that this step only has to be performed once and that its computational cost is irrelevant to the efficiency of our evaluation scheme.